Postgraduate Research Students

 Postgraduate students wishing to transfer to the Ph.D.
 Register must complete the form below and submit to the Dean of Graduate Studies.

-The regulations for transferring can be found in section 2.14 of the College Calendar Part III.
+The regulations for transferring can be found in Section II.42 of the College Calendar Part III.

 Confirmation on Ph.D Register

-A process of academic assessment for all Ph.D. students to confirm their continuation on the Ph.D. register is normally arranged within the first eighteen months of registration.
+A process of academic assessment for all Ph.D. students to confirm their continuation on the Ph.D. register is normally arranged approximately eighteen months from the start date of your registration.
 This timeline is extended by a further year for Ph.D. students on the part-time register from year 1.
 The process is an essential part in the student's learning experience.

 As part of the process each Ph.D. student must prepare a Ph.D.
 Confirmation Report.
 Guidelines to help you complete the report are issued by the appropriate Director of Teaching and Learning (Postgraduate).
 You must ensure that a draft of the confirmation report is given to your Supervisor in time for them to read it and provide feedback before submission.

-A student may appeal the result of a Ph.D. confirmation interview see section 2.14 in the Calendar Part III for further details.
+A student may appeal the result of a Ph.D. confirmation interview see Section I paragraph 67 in Calendar Part III for further details.

 Download PhD Register Confirmation Form.
 (DOC 52.7KB)